DECLASSIFIED // INTELLIGENCE BRIEFING // FOR EDUCATIONAL PURPOSES ONLY

 Substrate Foundation

-Bittensor is built on Substrate, the same framework that underlies Polkadot.
-This provides:
+Bittensor is built on Substrate, the same framework that powers Polkadot.
+Substrate gives it:

-- Mature consensus tools (GRANDPA finality, BABE block production)
+- Mature consensus tools.
+GRANDPA finality and BABE block production.

-- SS58 addresses (same format as Polkadot and Kusama)
+- SS58 addresses.
+The same format as Polkadot and Kusama.

 Tokenomics